-Goal Outcome/Objective Intervention/ Strategy Process Measures Partner Role Partner Resources Time Frame Disparity Addressed Goal NYSDOH Goal 3.3: Promote culturally relevant chronic disease self- management education.
-Outcome/Objective NYSDOH Objective 3.3.1: By December 31, 2018, increase by at least 5% the percentage of adults with arthritis, asthma, cardiovascular disease or diabetes who have taken a course or class to learn how to manage their condition. - Partner Role The HealthAlliance Diabetes Education Center is the lead agency.
-Collaborates with: - HealthAlliance inpatient diabetes coordinator to ensure transition of care for individuals with diabetes whose A1C values are greater than 8%, are newly diagnosed, changed their treatment (i.e., initiating insulin) or were hospitalized with diabetes complication Area physicians close Disparity Addressed Yes.
+Goal Outcome/Objective Intervention/ Strategy Process Measures Partner Role Partner Resources Time Frame Disparity Addressed NYSDOH Goal 3.3: Promote culturally relevant chronic disease self- management education.
+NYSDOH Objective 3.3.1: By December 31, 2018, increase by at least 5% the percentage of adults with arthritis, asthma, cardiovascular disease or diabetes Develop a sustainable infrastructure for widely accessible, readily available, self-management interventions linked to the clinical setting.
+Weight, Hgb A1C, lipids, eye exam and patient satisfaction data are collected and reported annually to The HealthAlliance Diabetes Education Center is the lead agency.
+Collaborates with: - HealthAlliance inpatient diabetes The HealthAlliance Diabetes Education Center has a full-time registered nurse, certified diabetes Ongoing Yes.
 The per capita income in Kingston, NY, in 2013 was \$23,353 per City-Data.com.
-The disparity we are targeting is the population with income of less than \$25k. the loop and foster collaborative care.
+The disparity we are targeting is the population with income of less than \$25k. who have taken a course or class to learn how to manage their condition.
+Maintain ongoing, evidence-based classes and individual appointments to help individuals with diabetes manage the various aspects of self-management. the American Diabetes Association. coordinator to ensure transition of care for individuals with diabetes whose A1C values are greater than 8%, are newly diagnosed, changed their treatment (i.e., initiating insulin) or were hospitalized with diabetes complication. - Area physicians close the loop and foster collaborative care. educator, program coordinator and a part-time registered dietitian.